nathi3712/BMWAuctionPricingChallenge/README.md

 This is a project about determining the price of a used BMW in an auction environment, and what factors/features contribute or take away from profits

 Table of Contents:
-Installations
+Installations,

-Reason for the project
+Reason for the project,

-File Descriptions
+File Descriptions,

-Results
+Results,

-Acknowledgements
+Acknowledgements,

 Installation

 All libraries available on Anaconda distribution of python.

-Reason for the project
+Reason for the project:
 In this project I use the BMW Car Pricing challenge dataset that I found on Kaggle to help get a better idea on what influences price by looking at:

 Which of the features negatively affects the price?